What is a Headless CMS? Complete Guide for 2026

 - Steeper learning curve — Teams need technical skills to set up and manage the stack

-This approach eliminates the traditional trade-off between ease of use and technical flexibility.
+This approach eliminates the traditional trade-off between ease of use and technical flexibility: developers own a fast, standard Next.js site, and content teams edit it visually.

 When to Use Each Approach